jaspervdj/turnstyle/README.md

 Of course, fixed-point combinators are a primitive tool necessary to compensate for the limitations of one-dimensional programming.
-In two-dimensional programs, we can achieve recursion using a more visually intuitive approach.
+In two-dimensional programs, we can implement recursion using a more visually intuitive approach.
 This program prints the sequence of natural numbers:

 [![](examples/loop.svg)](examples/loop.png)